How do I contact EMOTIV?

 How long will it take for me to receive my order?

 Orders are processed for shipping within 48 hours of payment receipt.
-Domestic orders ship 1-3 business days after processing and international orders ship 7-10 business days after processing.
+Once orders are processed, tracking information is available within 1 – 3 business days for domestic orders and 7-10 business days for International orders.
 Receipt of your order can take 1-3 weeks after your order is placed.
 View the Shipping Policy for additional details.

 What is the refund policy?